 - ¼ cup (60 ml) of milk

-- ½ tsp (2.5 ml) salt
+- ½ teaspoon (2.5 ml) salt

 - freshly cracked pepper to taste

-- 1 tbsp (15 ml) fresh chives, minced
+- 1 tablespoon (15 ml) fresh chives, minced

 Do not drop potatoes into boiling water.
 Instead, place your potatoes in cold water and allow them to heat up with the water.
 This will assure your potatoes will cook evenly.